 I’m driving by your house

-What was, is not what is, anymore.
-When I first listened to this song in the 1980s, I always felt he was singing about The Eagles and was putting a formal nail in the coffin of that relationship he used to enjoy and that treated him so well.
-But, according to Henley’s own words, the song is more about the changing way life was being lived in California.
+Times changed for Henley and those around him.
+Nothing seemed to feel the same as it did anymore.
+When I first listened to this song in the 1980s, I always felt he was singing about The Eagles and was putting a formal nail in the coffin of that relationship he used to enjoy with his bandmates.
+But according to Henley’s own words, the song is more about how the way life was being lived in California seemed to be changing.
 Like The Doors with “L.A.
-Woman”, Henley was sensing that things were shifting and that the attitude of living on the west coast was transforming into something that he might not agree with.
-But, before moving on, Henley stopped to take stock of where his generation stood and what the future might hold for them all as a result.
-What he sees does not please him.
+Woman“, Henley was sensing that things were shifting and that the attitude of living on the west coast was transforming into something that he might not agree with.
+So before moving on, Henley decided to stop in order to take stock of where his generation stood and what the future might hold for them all as a result.
+What he saw did not please him.
 His displeasure and sense of unease manifested itself in one of the best lines from any song in the 80s:

-For anyone who doesn’t get the reference….”Deadheads” were what fans of the band, The Grateful Dead, were known as.
-In their heyday, The Grateful Dead were one of the most famous counter-culture bands in the world.
-So, to see a Grateful Dead fan driving a Cadillac meant, to Henley, that his generation had sold-out their ideals and compromised their integrity.
-But, as the song closes, Henley rallies and declares that he will stand strong:
+For anyone who doesn’t get the reference, Deadheads were what fans of the band the Grateful Dead were known as.
+In their heyday, the Grateful Dead were one of the most famous counterculture bands in the world.
+So to see a Grateful Dead fan driving a Cadillac meant to Henley that his generation had sold-out their ideals and compromised their integrity.
+However as the song closes, Henley rallies and declares that he will stand strong.

 Your brown skin shining in the sun